chucklever/kdevops/README.md

 For more details see [kdevops nfstest docs](docs/nfstest.md)

+### Start running the rdstcp suite in 2 commands

+To test a kernel using the rdstcp suite, enable the rdstcp workflow and then run:

+  * `make rdstcp`
+  * `make rdstcp-baseline`

+For more details see [kdevops rdstcp docs](docs/rdstcp.md)

 ### Runs some kernel selftests in a parallel manner

 kdevops supports running Linux kernel selftests in parallel, this is as easy as: